Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 You can manually add and remove Devices through the API, using [`InputSystem.AddDevice()`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_AddDevice_UnityEngine_InputSystem_InputDevice_) and [`InputSystem.RemoveDevice()`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RemoveDevice_UnityEngine_InputSystem_InputDevice_).

 This allows you to create your own Devices, which can be useful for testing purposes, or for creating virtual Input Devices which synthesize input from other events.
-An example for this are the [on-screen Controls](OnScreen.md) provided by the Input System.
+As an example, see the [on-screen Controls](OnScreen.md) that the Input System provides.
 The Input Devices used for on-screen Controls are created entirely in code and have no [native representation](#native-devices).

 ### Creating custom Devices

->__Note__: This example deals only with Devices that have fixed layouts,that is, you know the specific model or models that you want to implement.
+>__Note__: This example deals only with Devices that have fixed layouts, that is, you know the specific model or models that you want to implement.
 This is different from an interface such as HID, where Devices can describe themselves through the interface and take on a wide variety of forms.
 A fixed Device layout can't cover self-describing Devices, so you need to use a [layout builder](Layouts.md#layout-builders) to build Device layouts on the fly from information you obtain at run time.

 There are two main situations in which you might need to create a custom Device:

 1. You have an existing API that generates input and that you want to reflect into the Input System.
-2. You have a HID that is either ignored entirely by the Input System, or gets an auto-generated layout that does not work well enough for your needs.
+2. You have an HID that is either ignored entirely by the Input System, or gets an auto-generated layout that doesn't work well enough for your needs.

 For the second scenario, see [Overriding the HID Fallback](HID.md#overriding-the-hid-fallback).